hainegroup/Poseidon-share/README.md

 # Poseidon-share
 This is a repository to share notebooks, documents, code, etc, regarding the Poseidon project.
+Run these notebooks on SciServer using the Oceanography image.

-`gallery` contains notebooks to make cool figures using SciServer, OceanSpy, and Poseidon project datasets.
+`Gallery` contains notebooks to make cool figures using SciServer, OceanSpy, and Poseidon project datasets.
 For high-resolution results, change the parameters from "test" to "production" values and prepare to wait.

+`OceInterp` contains demonstration notebooks for the interpolation and Lagrangian particle package.

+`OceanSpy` contains demonstration notebooks to use various Poseidon-project datasets on SciServer using the OceanSpy package.

-`img` contains images for the notebooks.
+`OceanSpy/img` contains images for the notebooks.

-`test_data` contains observation datafiles for `LLC90_SciServer_tutorial.ipynb`.
+`OceanSpy/test_data` contains observation datafiles for `LLC90_SciServer_tutorial.ipynb`.